United States adds China's SMIC and CNOOC to Defense blacklist

 On Wednesday, the U.S. House of Representatives passed a law to kick Chinese companies off U.S. stock exchanges if they do not fully comply with the country’s auditing rules, giving Trump one more tool to threaten Beijing with before leaving office.

-Reporting by Alexandra Alper and Humeyra Pamuk; Additional reporting by Meg Shen in Hong Kong, Luoyan Liu and Brenda Goh in Shanghai, and Mike Stone in Washington; Editing by Tom Brown, Leslie Adler & Simon Cameron-Moore
+Reporting by Alexandra Alper and Humeyra Pamuk; Additional reporting by Meg Shen in Hong Kong, Luoyan Liu and Brenda Goh in Shanghai, and Mike Stone in Washington; Editing by Simon Cameron-Moore and Clarence Fernandez

 Our Standards: The Thomson Reuters Trust Principles.